 O.C.G.A. § 9-3-33 states provides a two year time limit for filing personal injury lawsuits in general, a one year limitation for injuries to reputation, and a four year limit for loss of marital consortium.
 However, there are many exceptions.
 An experienced personal injury lawyers can help you navigate the rules to avoid traps for the unwary.

 If a criminal charge, such as a traffic ticket, arises from the incident, the limitation period is extended until two years after the criminal charge final resolution of the criminal charge.
 (O.C.G.A. § 9-3-99; Harrison v.
 McAfee, 338 Ga.
 App.
 393, 788 S.E.2d 872 (2016)).
 Many times we have found that an unresolved traffic ticket has given a client extra time.
-But it is dangerous to rely too much on that.
+But it is dangerous to just assume that will buy you more time.

 In wrongful death claims, the time limit for filing suit runs from time of death, not time of fatal incident.

-Often, a person is fatally injured but lives days, weeks, or months longer.
+Often, a person is fatally injured but survives days, weeks, or months longer.
 Wrongful death claims time limits are calculated from the time of death and must be filed in court within two years from the death unless other tolling rules apply.
 OCGA 9-3-33.
+For example, if your family member died from an injury on July 1, 2024, the normal deadline to file suit for wrongful death would be July 1, 2026, though it is best to file suit a month or two before the deadline.

 For injuries to minors, the time limit for filing suit runs from 18th birthday.

 For individuals under 18 at the time of the incident, the limitation period extends to two years after turning 18.
 Thus, the time limit for most personal injury claims of minors in the 20th birthday.
+If a minor was injured in 2014 and turns 18 on June 1, 2026, that 18th birthday is the deadline to file suit.
 However, it is rarely prudent to wait that long as evidence slips away.
 (O.C.G.A. § 9-3-90(b)).

 For injuries to mentally incompetent people, time limits for filing suit generally run from time disability is removed.